 The Ocean City Development Corporation, appointed by the Mayor and Council, has many plans for the Downtown area of Ocean City.
 Current plans include more parking and mass transportation such as busses to help bring people to the downtown area.
-They are also planning
+They are also planning on building a new wraparound boardwalk.
+A bayfront public park was completed in 2006.
+New zoning will help to bring in more businesses and improvement of the roadways and signs will make getting around much easier (OCPB 2007).

-18 Numbers of vessels by owner's city and homeport are as reported by the permit holder on permit application forms.
+&lt;sup>18 Numbers of vessels by owner's city and homeport are as reported by the permit holder on permit application forms.
 These may not correspond to the port where a vessel lands or even spends the majority of its time when docked.

-19 The Owner-City from the permit files is technically the address at which the owner receives mail concerning their permitted vessels, which could reflect the actual location of residence, the mailing address as distinct from residence, owner business location, or the address at which a subsidiary receives mail about the permits.
+The Owner-City from the permit files is technically the address at which the owner receives mail concerning their permitted vessels, which could reflect the actual location of residence, the mailing address as distinct from residence, owner business location, or the address at which a subsidiary receives mail about the permits.